rakudo/rakudo/docs/language_versions.md

 ## Adding new features or deprecating features for a future version

-For example we use the upcoming new version '6.e' for which the tooling structure is in place and entries will be in the following directories an files:
+For example we use the upcoming new version '6.e' for which the tooling structure is in place and entries will be in the following directories and files:

     ./src/core.e/
     ./t/02-rakudo/03-corekeys.t